IBM Cloud Docs

 Classic infrastructure access

-There are four main categories of permissions to choose from: account, devices, network, and services.
-The following lists provide examples from each category highlighting some of the commonly assigned permissions from each.
+Classic infrastructure has four main categories of permissions to choose from: account, devices, network, and services.
+The following lists provide examples from each category that highlight some of the commonly assigned permissions from each.
 To view all of the available permissions from each category, go to Manage > Access (IAM) > Users in the IBM Cloud console.
 Then, select a user's name from the list that you can manage access for, then click Classic infrastructure.

 Account